Skyscanner/backpack/CONTRIBUTING.md

 ### Sass mixins

 All Sass mixins are defined in the `bpk-mixins` package.
-The package also exposes the Sass variables from the `bpk-tokens` package.
+The package also exposes the Sass variables from the [`@skyscanner/bpk-web`](https://github.com/Skyscanner/backpack-foundations/packages/bpk-web) package.

 If you add a new file of mixins, for example for a new *atom*, make sure you add the file to the imports in `_index.scss`.